 This will be a major project in which you will keep track of your diet for three days, enter the three days into a diet analysis program and then analyze the information.
 It is divided into a Practice and then three parts.
 Each part is submitted in Canvas.
-One part is due in each of Unit's 2, 3, 4 and 5.
+The Parts are due in Unit's 2, 3, and 4.